-We, the chairman and members of the Board of Directors of Tamdeen Real Estate Company (Kuwaiti Public Shareholding Company) "the parent company and its subsidiary companies" hereby declare and warrant the accuracy and integrity of the consolidated financial statements that have been provided to the external auditor and that the financial reports of the company have been presented fairly, properly and according to the International Financial Reporting Standards applicable in the State of Kuwait and approved by Kuwaiti CMA and that represent the financial position of the company as at 31 December 2016 according to such information and reports as have been received by us from the Executive Management and the external auditors and that due care has been made to verify the integrity and accuracy of those reports.
+We, the chairman and members of the Board of Directors of Tamdeen Real Estate Company (Kuwaiti Public Shareholding Company) "the parent company and its subsidiary companies" hereby declare and warrant the accuracy and integrity of the consolidated financial statements that have been provided to the external auditor and that the financial reports of the company have been presented fairly, properly and according to the International Financial Reporting Standards applicable in the State of Kuwait and approved by Kuwaiti CMA and that represent the financial position of the company as at 31 December 2017 according to such information and reports as have been received by us from the Executive Management and the independent external auditor and that due care has been made to verify the integrity and accuracy of those reports.

-Member Name Position Signature Mr. Meshal Jassim Al Marzouq Chairman of the Board of Directors Non-Executive member Dun Mr. Abdulwahab Marzouq Al Marzouq Vice Chairman of the Board of Directors Non-Executive member A, Sheikh Majed Jaber Al Sabah Member of the Board of Directors Non-Executive member Mr. Mohammad Fouad Al Ghanim Member of the Board of Directors Independent Mr. Zeyad Hassan Al Qaissy Member of the Board of Directors Independent Mr. Mahmoud Dawoud Al Marzouq Member of the Board of Directors Independent No. of the second secon
+an for 2017 in order to achieve the results outlined in the report.
+Mr. Meshal Jassim Al Marzouq Chairman of the Board of Directors Non-Executive member Mr. Abdulwahab Marzouq Al Marzouq Vice Chairman of the Board of Direc Non-Executive member Sheikh Majed Jaber Al Sabah Member of the Board of Directors Non-Executive member Mr. Mohammad Fouad Al Ghanim Member of the Board of Directors Independent

+Mr. Zevad Hassan Al Qaissy